jerrytli/ROS_production_review/process_files.md

       for now, I added a progress bar for easier progress monitoring.
       ```

-## Part 2: Part 2: Calculate similarity across residues of C-terminus AtRBOHD
+## Part 2: Calculate similarity across residues of C-terminus AtRBOHD

    5. Process the fasta file blast hits to determine similarity values.